MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-product-quote-order-invoice.md

             - **Tax**.
 If required, enter the appropriate tax amount.

-    4. To save this product, and add more products, select **Save and New**.
+    4. To save this product, and add more products, select **Save and Create New**.

 The **Products** grid shows all the products that are associated with the quote.
 After you add a product, you can change the unit, price, quantity, and discount of the product inline in the **Products** grid.
 For a write-in product, you can also change the price of the product in addition to the quantity and discount.